This recipe for chicken with Chinese mushrooms is so good and authentic; your guests will think it came from a Chinese restaurant!

 On the table in less than 20 minutes, this is the perfect quick meal.
 No need to order take-out when you can whip up this scrumptious dish in no time.

 - 12-15 dried black Chinese mushrooms or shiitake mushrooms

 - 1 2-inch piece of fresh ginger grated

 - 2 large chicken breasts pounded and cut into strips

 - 2 teaspoons Chinese rice wine or dry sherry

-- 1/4 cup reserved liquid from soacking mushrooms or chicken broth
+- 1⁄4 cup reserved liquid from soaking mushrooms or chicken broth

-- 1 tablespoon cornstarch Mixed until smooth into 3 tablespoons of water
+- 1 tablespoon cornstarch mixed until smooth with 3 tablespoons of water

 - 1 green onion sliced into rounds